 Profits are also known as "earnings."
 Public corporations that are listed on the stock market announce them every three months in quarterly reports.
 That occurs during earnings season.
 They also forecast future earnings.

 Earnings season significantly affects how the stock market does.
-If earnings are higher than forecast, the company's stock price rises.
-If earnings are lower than expected, prices will drop.
+If earnings are higher than forecast, the company's stock price generally rises.
+If earnings are lower than expected, prices will generally drop.

 Earnings seasons are especially important to watch in the transition phases of the business cycle.
-If earnings improve better than expected after a trough, then the economy is coming out of the recession.
+If earnings improve better than expected after a trough, then the economy could be coming out of the recession.
 It's headed into the expansion phase of the business cycle.
 Poor earnings reports could signal a recession.